 National Health Insurance is No Quick Fix

-Firstly, the role of the private medical aid scheme regarding NHI has to be defined.
-National Health Insurance is insurance where all the working people will be compelled legally to contribute.
+Firstly, the paper must define the role of the private medical aid scheme regarding NHI.
+National Health Insurance is insurance that all the working people will have to contribute for.
 Government is trying to ensure that all its peoples have access to at least basic healthcare.

 Another issue needing to be dealt with regarding the insurance is the role that all the provinces of South Africa will play in administering the NHI.
-This also means that a central NHI fund will need to be established.
+This will require a central NHI fund.
 This is to finance the National Health Insurance fund.
 It remains to be seen what powers as well as what money will go to each province.

 More Affordable Health over Private Health Care

 In South Africa, private healthcare is a huge multibillion-rand industry.
 And it is not going anywhere just yet.
-At the most recent meeting of the Board of Healthcare Funders, there was much attention given to the provision of more affordable health packages.
-One businessman who has established a few lower-cost private schools said he wanted to launch lower-cost clinics too, as it is a belief that the NHI will not work.
+At the most recent meeting of the Board of Healthcare Funders, they paid attention to providing more affordable health packages.
+One businessman who has established a few lower-cost private schools said he wanted to launch lower-cost clinics too.
+That is because he believes that the NHI will not work.